appscode/blog/content/post/kubestash-v2024.6.4/index.md

 Here, we can configure in which namespace we want to restore our workload by providing the namespace in `spec.manifestOptions.restoreNamespace`.

-#### Unified Manifest and Data Recovery

-Now you can restore the manifests and data of workloads or databases (`MySQL`, `MariaDB`, `MongoDB`, `PostgreSQL`) by creating just one `RestoreSession`.
-KubeStash will deploy the workload or database in a cluster from the backed-up manifests and then restore data into it from the backed-up data.
-For this, you need to configure the manifest backup and data backup in the same session of a `BackupConfiguration`.
-This enables KubeStash to restore the manifests and data using a single `Snapshot`.
+#### Application Level Backup

+KubeStash now supports application-level backup for workloads (`Deployment`/`StatefulSet`/`DaemonSet`) and KubeDB-managed databases (`MySQL`, `MariaDB`, `PostgreSQL`, `MongoDB`).
+KubeStash takes backup of the respective manifests as well as the data.
+During restore, KubeStash first redeploys the database/workload from the backed-up manifests and then restores the data into it.

+For application-level backup, the manifest backup and data backup need to be configured in the same session of a `BackupConfiguration`.

 Here is an example of a `BackupConfiguration` for backing up both the manifests and data of a `StatefulSet` in the same session: